Sargueil-CiTCoM/ipasuite-docs/source/troubleshooting.md

 ## Rnasique fail on wayland.

-Due to a bug in python library Matplotlib, rnasique might fail uder Wayland.
+Due to a bug in python library Matplotlib, ipasuite might fail under Wayland.

-in this case, you can still use rnasique with
+in this case, you can still use ipasuite with
 ```
-QT_QPA_PLATFORM=xcb rnasique run
+QT_QPA_PLATFORM=xcb ipasuite run
 ```

 ## Use of old qushape file

-To use rnasique you must use the .qushapey file format.
+To use ipasuite you must use the .qushapey file format.
 If you got some old qushape file, you must convert them.

-To do so, run `rnasique convert_qushape`
+To do so, run `ipasuite convert_qushape`

 Importation using samples.tsv with old .qushape file is not supported